-FMPA is currently not including the effects of its energy efficiency programs in its forecast of demand and net energy for load as this program is still in a pilot phase.
-FMPA is developing reporting tools and techniques in order to be able to verify program effects on demand and NEL and thus develop methods to forecast the effects of this program.
-To the extent that recent energy efficiency efforts have been captured in actual consumption data for the last one or two years, the effects of the program are included in the current load forecast.
+FMPA is currently not including the effects of its energy efficiency programs in its forecast of demand and net energy for load as the program results are still under FMPA's designated threshold for level of significance.
+FMPA has developed reporting tools and techniques in order to be able to estimate program effects on demand and NEL and understand the level of significance of the program.
+Once the threshold is crossed, FMPA will separately account for the effects of the energy efficiency program in its demand and load forecast.
+To the extent that recent energy efficiency efforts have been captured in actual consumption data for the last few years, the effects of the program are included in the current load forecast.